Category Archives: Treachery

 Not wanting to beat around the bush, I told her that we have discovered that the mother of Marc Andrei was that woman residing two houses away from us.
 Thus, we were giving up Marc Andrei for good.

-My wife gave a look that was beyond description.
+My wife gave me a stare that was beyond description.
 I could not say with certainty if that was a gaze of an angry person or a look imploring that I reconsider my decision.
 Or was it a combination of both.
 I was suddenly reminded of how I felt about her when suddenly she changed her mind few nights back and wanted to give up our baby.
-That gaze made me feel that she is accusing me of cowardice.
+That stare made me feel that she is accusing me of cowardice.
 She was seemingly demanding that I explain why we need to give Marc Andrei up and not keep him at all cost.

 Ate Baby appeared surprised and confused.
 She asked who told us so.
 She claimed that she was even unaware that that woman was pregnant.
 (Reliable sources told me that she was one of those who brought that woman to that lying-in clinic… and yet she made that claim.)
 I said that after hearing unconfirmed reports about the DECEIT committed against us, we conducted our investigation through the help of some people.
 But I did not drop names.